 Who might want to use a "front + rear" dashcam?

-Being able to capture footage of the front and rear exterior of your vehicle is a huge benefit to those involved in in traffic accidents.
-In an insurance claim, being able to provide video documentation of what actually occured can be the difference between winning and losing.
-These dashcams are also great for the adreneline junky or the racecar driver to capture high-quality footage of the fun!
+Being able to capture footage from the front and rear of your vehicle is a huge benefit to those involved in in traffic accidents.
+In an insurance claim, being able to provide video documentation of what actually occurred can be the difference between winning and losing.
 Even if you're parked, you can keep an eye on your vehicle when it's bumped or vandalized.
-Whether you're a hobbyist or you simply want an extra layer of security on your daily commute, a "front + rear" dashcam can give you what you need.
+These dashcams are also great for the adrenaline junky or the sports car driver to capture high-quality multiple-angle footage of the fun!
+Whether you're a hobbyist or you simply want an extra layer of security on your daily commute or for your business, a "front + rear" dashcam can give you the peace of mind that you deserve.